-83 percent of guys trim some or all of their body hair, according to a survey we conducted.
-What they may not realize is that manscaping is good for more than just feeling silky smooth: It reduces body odor, too.
-Here’s how it works…
+83 percent of guys trim some or all of their body hair, according to a survey we conducted a few years back.
+What they may not realize, though, is that manscaping is good for more than just feeling silky smooth: It reduces body odor, too.
+Here’s how it works.

 Body odor doesn’t come from your body as such, but from the bacteria that break down your sweat.
-Regardless of how manscaped you are, hair-producing areas like your armpits and your groin are particularly prone to these smells because they’re home to large populations of apocrine sweat glands.
+Regardless of how manscaped you are — or how much cologne you try and disguise it with — hair-producing areas like your armpits and your groin are particularly prone to these smells because they’re home to large populations of apocrine sweat glands.
 These glands produce a kind of sweat that’s swarmed on by bacteria due to its high protein content — the more bacteria present, the stronger the smell.
 If you let the hair in these areas grow wild, however, the fur further traps this sweat, creating a swampy environment that allows the stink-producing bacteria to thrive.